-Туре Description District Utilities Construction of and dedication of sites for public utilities facilities (e.g., pump station and water tank) Support for the SAFERBAY Flood Control and Levee Project Affordable Housing Construction of deed-restricted rental affordable housing for lower-income households earning 35% to 60% of AMI (primary emphasis) Construction of units for "middle-income" households at 60% to 100% of AMI (secondary emphasis) Funding for home ownership programs or for-sale units Funding for acquisition, rehab, and housing preservation and for rental assistance programs Construction of affordable housing units for vulnerable populations such as low-income seniors, large households, at-risk youths and adults ("youth shelters"), and persons with disabilities Jobs and Workforce Development Funding and subsidized spaces for job training, vocational education, internships, and apprenticeships Funding and/or below market rate subsidized space for entrepreneurs and other small local businesses, especially those displaced at any time from the City or Plan Area Jobs reserved for residents and/or high school seniors Construction of light industrial, production-oriented spaces or maker, fabricator, or live/work space Community Facilities and Local Business Support Construction of subsidized space for local community use Subsidized space for local community organizations providing services (e.g. legal aid, core services, etc.) Ongoing funding for community projects and programs Funding for local schools Funding or facilities for childcare or senior care Funding for library, police station, city offices

-Commitment to using apprentices enrolled in local- or state- approved Joint Labor-Management Construction Training or comparable programs for all trades involved in project construction Parks, Public New and renovated public parks and open spaces, including Space, and Art playgrounds and recreational amenities New and renovated trails and greenways Trees, landscaping and beautification Restored wetlands and marshland ecosystems Public art & arts programming Transportation Neighborhood traffic calming and safety enhancements Multi-modal improvement projects above the impact fee Funding for city/regional transit improvements and programs
+Construction of units for "middle-income" households at 60% to 100% of AMI (secondary emphasis) Funding for home ownership programs or for-sale units Funding for acquisition, rehab, and housing preservation and for rental assistance programs Construction of affordable housing units for vulnerable populations such as low-income seniors, large households, at-risk youths and adults ("youth shelters"), and persons with disabilities Jobs and Funding and subsidized spaces for job training, vocational Workforce education, internships, and apprenticeships Development Funding and/or below market rate subsidized space for entrepreneurs and other small local businesses, especially those displaced at any time from the City or Plan Area Jobs reserved for residents and/or high school seniors Construction of light industrial, production-oriented spaces or maker, fabricator, or live/work space Community Construction of subsidized space for local community use Facilities and Subsidized space for local community organizations Local Business providing services (e.g. legal aid, core services, etc.) Support Ongoing funding for community projects and programs Funding for local schools and Funding or facilities for childcare or senior care Funding for library, police station, city offices Commitment to using apprentices enrolled in local- or state-approved Joint Labor-Management Construction Training or comparable programs for all trades involved in project construction Parks, Public New and renovated public parks and open spaces, including Space, and Art playgrounds and recreational amenities New and renovated trails and greenways Trees, landscaping and beautification Restored wetlands and marshland ecosystems Public art & arts programming Transportation Neighborhood traffic calming and safety enhancements Multi-modal improvement projects above the impact fee Funding for city/regional transit improvements and programs